craftcms/ckeditor5-anchor-drupal/README.md

 ### `start`

-Starts a HTTP server with the live-reload mechanism that allows previewing and testing plugins available in the package.
+Starts an HTTP server with the live-reload mechanism that allows previewing and testing of plugins available in the package.

-When the server has been started, the default browser will open the developer sample.
+When the server starts, the default browser will open the developer sample.
 This can be disabled by passing the `--no-open` option to that command.

 You can also define the language that will translate the created editor by specifying the `--language [LANG]` option.
 It defaults to `'en'`.